How SEO Forecasting can help you get the right clients

 • The right price that supports your agency and satisfies the client.

-As your team juggles with all the necessary inputs to gauge the viability of the lead’s SEO objective, you may also evaluate if it’s the right fit for your agency’s DNA.
+As your team juggles all the necessary inputs to gauge the viability of the lead’s SEO objective, you may also evaluate if it’s the right fit for your agency’s DNA.
 Or, as Edward Coram James, founder and CEO of Go Up, puts it:

 “You can tell a lot about someone from their email requests.
 For instance, maybe it’s someone who inquires about pricing but refuses to set up a call.” — a situation that clearly determines the way the relationship will play out and the value of efficient communication… or lack of.
-Sometimes it’s obvious that you should just say No. For the other times, if it’s not a case of clashing values and visions, you need a straightforward qualifying process and a reliable benchmark to “keep you honest”.
+Sometimes, it’s obvious that you should just say No. For the other times, if it’s not a case of clashing values and visions, you need a straightforward qualifying process and a reliable benchmark to “keep you honest”.

 And that’s where a realistic forecasting methodology becomes a competitive advantage.